openvinotoolkit/training_extensions/docs/source/guide/get_started/introduction.rst

 Introduction
 ============

-OpenVINO™ Training Extensions is a command-line interface (CLI) framework designed for low-code computer vision deep-learning model training.
+OpenVINO™ Training Extensions is a low-code transfer learning framework for Computer Vision.
 OpenVINO™ Training Extensions lets users train, infer, optimize and deploy models simply and fast even with low expertise in the deep learning field.
 OpenVINO™ Training Extensions offers a diverse combination of model architectures, learning methods, and training types using `PyTorch <https://pytorch.org/>`_ and `OpenVINO™ toolkit <https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html>`_.
 OpenVINO™ Training Extensions provides so-called "model templates" for every supported task which have been tested on various datasets and are a turnkey solution for obtaining an average good model without the need to change any hyperparameters.
 Besides, it is possible to configure your own model based on `torchvision <https://pytorch.org/vision/stable/index.html>`_, `mmcv <https://github.com/open-mmlab/mmcv>`_, `pytorchcv <https://github.com/osmr/imgclsmob>`_ and `OpenVINO Model Zoo (OMZ) <https://github.com/openvinotoolkit/open_model_zoo>`_.
 Moreover, OpenVINO™ Training Extensions supports auto-configuration functionality to choose a suitable model template based on the dataset.
 We will further extend our functionality to make training as much simple as possible for obtaining accurate, fast and light models ready to integrate into your projects.

-To this end OpenVINO™ Training Extensions supports the following computer vision tasks:
+OpenVINO™ Training Extensions supports the following computer vision tasks:

 - **Classification**, including multi-class, multi-label and hierarchical image classification tasks.
 - **Object detection** including rotated bounding box support